A Study in Javascript App Framework Entrypoints

 - convention: paths are mapped to filenames in

-. - configuration: paths can be configured to map to any
+/pages.
+Default exports of each module in/pagesbecomes a routed entrypoint. eg. default export from/pages/media.jsis executed when you visithttp://mysite/media. - configuration: paths can be configured to map to any

-build lifecycle hook](https://www.gatsbyjs.org/docs/node-apis/#createPages). (example)
+nodeat build time using the[createPagesbuild lifecycle hook](https://www.gatsbyjs.org/docs/node-apis/#createPages). (example)

 Entrypoint